kenfelix/kong-plugin-token-introspection/README.md

 Authorization Server by leveraging its introspection endpoint ([RFC7662](https://tools.ietf.org/html/rfc7662)).
 The implementation is heavily inspired by [VentaApps/kong-token-introspection](https://github.com/VentaApps/kong-token-introspection).

+Note: This plugin was forked from https://github.com/callistaenterprise/kong-plugin-token-introspection.git and updated to use the latest kong plugin convention.

 The plugin protects an API using introspection of an OAuth 2.0 Access Token, retrieved from a request header.
 It uses the introspection endpoint ([RFC7662](https://tools.ietf.org/html/rfc7662#section-2)) of a configured third-party